 Auditors fees are at the cost of the organisation, however, for some circumstances, subsidies may be applied for to assist with the cost of this.

 Where to find support for HSQF

-The Department of Communities, Disability Services and Seniors website provides information and factsheets on the steps to implement and maintain quality service systems that meet HSQF compliance.
-It has provides the latest information in the news and updates section of its website.
+The Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships website provides information and factsheets on the steps to implement and maintain quality service systems that meet HSQF compliance.
+It provides the latest information in the news and updates section of its website.

 Free QCOSS support includes:

 One-on-one or small group support – to assist organisations that are new to HSQF to implement a quality system and prepare for their quality assessment activities.
 Organisations can contact QCOSS for support or be referred by their departmental contract officer.